isomerpages/pa-cdcne/index.md

           url: ""
       title: This is a title
       subtitle: This is a subtitle
+  - infobar:
+      title: SkillsFuture Festival 2022
+      subtitle: Upcoming Programme
+      description: From 22 July to 14 August, residents can glean insights on jobs and skills in the "Green" economy and participate in workshops and webinars on skills upgrading.
+      button: Find out more
+      url: /permalink
   - infopic:
       title: Financial Support @ North East
       button: Find out more